-Black paint is trending right now.
-All you have to do is take a look on Instagram or Pinterest and you will see a ton of black paint on the interior and exterior of your favorite homes.
+Interior black paint is trending right now.
+All you have to do is take a look on Instagram or Pinterest and you will see a ton of black interior design ideas with paint on the interior and exterior of your favorite homes.
 I am going to show you 5 places you can use black paint in your home.
+We are going to talk about black interior design ideas including black paint for a wall, black ceilings, black trim or black crown molding, black painted cabinets, and black furniture.
 Yes, you will have to be brave, but the pay off is so worth it!

 This post contains affiliate links.
 If you click on a link and make a purchase, I may earn a small commission at no additional cost to you.

 The first place everyone thinks about painting are the walls, which is a great place to start!
 You might think to yourself that dark walls will make your room darker, but the key is to do this in a room that gets lots of natural light.
-You can also balance out the dark walls with a white ceiling.
+You can also balance out the dark walls with a white ceiling, light furniture, white or light colored artwork, and light colored window treatments.
 I love the contrast with dark walls and white ceilings.
-It’s so crisp.
+It’s so crisp

 Here is my dining room that I painted with Iron Ore from Sherwin Williams a few years ago.
 If you want to see the details of this DIY, check out My Dining Room Makeover With Dark Wall Paint.
 I am still loving these walls.
 No regrets!

 Did you read that correctly?
 The ceiling?
-Yes, that is correct.
+Yes, that is correct, black ceilings can look amazing in the right space.
 You can paint your ceiling black if you can talk your painter into doing it.
 Ha ha.
 I had to tell mine that I was committed to my choice; and, I was.
-It still looks amazing!
+My black ceiling in my formal living room still looks amazing!
 I painted the ceiling in my living room also with Iron Ore by Sherwin Williams.
 Does it make the ceiling feel low?
 No, it does not.
 It is a fourteen foot ceiling, though.

 Here is my master bedroom with a tray ceiling and three levels of trim.
 I didn’t want to just paint the whole thing white, so I took a bit of a risk and went with black for the trim.
 This is actually Rustoleum chalk paint.
 I’m still in love with this ceiling.
 I also painted the fireplace mantel with the same paint.